Join us Sundays at 4:30pm for new episodes of The Early Link Podcast. Listen live at 99.1 FM in the heart of Portland – or online anywhere at PRP.fm

 Barnes then notes the overall goals of Preschool for All and what is needed to realize the scope of the initiative, including developing the workforce and access to physical teaching facilities.
 Next, the conversation pivots to the Build Back Better plan, its anticipated passage, and its impact on the Oregon education system.
 Closing out, Barnes gives us a view of the future and how universal preschool will positively affect not only the state, but the country as well.

-[00:00:00] Rafael Otto: Welcome to the Early Link Podcast.
+[00:00:00] Rafael Otto: This is the Early Link Podcast.
 I’m Rafael Otto.
-Thanks for listening.
-You can always catch us on 99.1 FM in the Portland Metro on Sundays at 4:30pm or tune in at your convenience, wherever you find your podcasts, including iTunes, Spotify, and Amazon Music.
+Thank you for listening.
+You can always catch us on 99.1 FM in the Portland Metro on Sundays at 4:30 PM, or tune in at your convenience, wherever you find your podcasts, including iTunes, Spotify, and Amazon Music.
 I’m speaking with Leslee Barnes today, the director of the Preschool and Early Learning Division at Multnomah County.

 In that role, she is overseeing the Preschool for All Initiative, a program approved by voters in November of 2020.
 That will provide tuition free, universal preschool for three- and four- year-olds in Multnomah County.
 The program is being funded by a personal income tax on high income earners, and has received significant attention regionally and nationally as a progressive upstream investment in children and families.

 Leslee, it’s great to have you here today.

 [00:00:49] Leslee Barnes: Thanks for having me here this morning.
 I’m glad to be with you today.

 [00:00:52] Rafael Otto: I know Preschool for All passed last November, you took on the leadership role for the county in April of this year.
 Talk about how you came to be connected to the effort to pass preschool for all.
 Let’s start there.